U.S. firm Cobalt threatens arbitration over Angolan oil assets

 Cobalt said its efforts to find a buyer for its 40 percent stakes in Blocks 20 and 21 offshore Angola were "negatively impacted by the uncertainty surrounding the extension".

-"We may be unable to consummate the sale of our Angolan assets on favourable terms, or at all" without the extensions, Cobalt said in a filing with the U.S. Security and Exchange Commission.
+"We may be unable to consummate the sale of our Angolan assets on favorable terms, or at all" without the extensions, Cobalt said in a filing with the U.S. Security and Exchange Commission.

 Sonangol declined to comment on Cobalt's statement.